Guidelines and Request Form for a University Event with Alcohol

 Quantity of Beverages

 It is important to know the number of people invited when providing alcohol for an event.
 A general guideline in determining how much alcohol may be made available to participants is that your event should provide enough alcohol to offer only one standard drink (a glass of wine, a beer, or a mixed drink) per hour per person.
 With larger groups, wristbands with a limited number of removable tabs are a good way to monitor the amount of drinks an individual has been served.
-Other Beverages Non-alcoholic beverages must be made available in quantity, prominence, and accessibility at least equal to that of the alcoholic beverages to be served.
+Non-alcoholic beverages must be made available in quantity, prominence, and accessibility at least equal to that of the alcoholic beverages to be served.

 Food